Learn how to care for poinsettias and help yours stay healthy and happy all holiday season long!

-- Weave some poinsettia blooms into a garland on your staircase banister or mantle for a splash of festive color.
+- Weave poinsettia blooms into a garland on your staircase banister or mantle for a splash of festive color.

 How to Care for Poinsettia: Final Thoughts

 Now you know all the details you need to know about how to care for poinsettias.
-For a plant that’s native to a tropical climate, it actually does very well in colder climates to shine in festive holiday decor!
+For a plant that’s native to a tropical climate, it does very well in colder climates to shine in festive holiday decor!

 - Three Best Indoor Hanging Plants for Baskets

 - The 10 Best Herbs to Grow Indoors

 - How to Care for Live Christmas Tree – A Full Guide

 - How to Dry Flowers – We Tested 5 Different Methods to Find the Best!

 - The Ultimate Guide To Best Plants To Grow Indoors